codetojoy/self/personal/Quotes.md

 ### Mine

+* "Some people make you feel as though you are an important character in their movie; others make you feel like you are the star of your movie.
+I aspire to be in the latter category." - Michael Easter
 * "I used to say 'Less is more.', but now I just say 'L.'" - Michael Easter
 * "To be graceful: swim; to be youthful: bike; to be thoughtful: run." - Michael Easter on triathlon
 * "The one with nothing but happiness has everything (but acceptance)."- Michael Easter